 Because approximately 20% of the nation’s adult workforce still smokes cigarettes, Well-Ahead encourages restaurants to help Louisiana residents geaux tobacco free.
 The first step is implementing our Smoke-Free Policy benchmark.
-It’s an effective way that you can reduce exposure to smoke at your organization and the danger it presents to your employees and patrons.
+It’s an effective way to reduce exposure to smoke at your organization and the danger it presents to your employees and patrons.

 A Smoke-Free Policy prohibits smoking on your restaurant’s property, including parking lots and company vehicles.
-For properties that are leased, the policy must cover 25 feet from each entry point of the restaurant.
+For leased properties, the policy must cover 25 feet from each entry point of the restaurant.

 A Tobacco-Free Policy prohibits the use of all forms of tobacco products on your restaurant’s property, including parking lots and company vehicles.
-For properties that are leased, the policy must cover 25 feet from each entry point of the restaurant.
+For leased properties, the policy must cover 25 feet from each entry point of the restaurant.

 By promoting free cessation services to your employees, you are doing your part to help fight the leading cause of preventable death and the source of many chronic diseases and conditions that cause long-term suffering.1,2

-You can promote your in-house cessation programs (if applicable) or the Louisiana Tobacco Quitline.
-The Quitline is a free cessation resource that links individuals who want to quit using tobacco with trained specialists through phone counseling, web support or both.
+You can promote your in-house cessation programs (if applicable) or Quit With Us, Louisiana.
+This free cessation resource links individuals who want to quit using tobacco with trained specialists through phone counseling, web support or both.

 5-2-1-0 is a simple message that encourages healthy eating and physical activity.
 It recommends the following for each day:

-2 hours or less on recreational screen time
+- 2 hours or less of recreational screen time

 - Share the message at a staff meeting.